saurabhacellere/linux/Documentation/media/v4l-drivers/pxa_camera.rst

 ---------------------

 a) QCI stopped
-   Initialy, the QCI interface is stopped.
+   Initially, the QCI interface is stopped.
    When a buffer is queued (pxa_videobuf_ops->buf_queue), the QCI starts.

 b) QCI started